 Flint Richards serves as the District 3 Director of Utah Farm Bureau Federation.
 Flint has been involved with dairy cows his entire life, having managed a jersey dairy in Tooele County.
 He currently works as a field staff for the U.S. Jersey Association.

 Joël Hatch holds the Board of Directors seat for District Five.
 Joël married Jordan W. Hatch in August of 1989.
 Together they raised two children on the family ranch two miles north of Huntington.
 They run a herd of Angus and Simmental cross cattle.
 The herd winters on the Wah Wah Desert and summers on the Gentry Mountain.
 They have a small band of sheep, a herd of dogs and a handful of horses to keep them all busy.
 They also raise alfalfa and oat hay.
-Holly attends school at the University of Utah and is scheduled to graduate in December of 2015.
-Hadan served an LDS Mission in Paris France and is now working for Congressman Jason Chaffetz in Washington DC.
 Joël is a Branch Manager and consumer/commercial/agriculture lender for Eastern Utah Community Credit Union and has been in the banking industry for 18 years.
-Jordan was a Professor for Utah State University, Price Campus.
-Jordan died on November 21, 2012.
+Jordan was a Professor for Utah State University-Eastern, in Price, but died tragically on November 21, 2012 in a vehicle accident on their ranch.
 With help and support from family, friends, and great neighbors, Hatch Livestock continues to thrive and grow.
 Jordan and Joël have been involved in Farm Bureau since 1997 starting with the Young Farmer and Rancher program and since then, have served as various County and State positions.
 They have enjoyed their time serving Farm Bureau and find it an extremely important and impactful opportunity for themselves as well as their Community, County and State.

 Craig Laub - District 7 (Beaver, Kane, Iron, Millard, and Washington Counties)

 Craig Laub is serving as District 7 Board member.
-He, with his brother, own and operate a 2000 acre hay, grain and corn operation in Iron County.
-Craig has been involved in Farm Bureau for over 35 years serving as county president, vice president, board member, Y F&R county chair and State Y F&R District representative.
-Craig and his wife of over 40 years, RueThella, have six children and thirteen grandchildren.
+He, with his brother, own and operate a 2,000 acre hay, grain and corn farm in Iron County.
+Craig has been involved in Farm Bureau for more than 35 years, serving as County President, Vice President, Board Member, YF&R County Chair, and State YF&R District representative.
+Craig and his wife of more than 40 years, RueThella, have six children and 13 grandchildren.
 Craig is also very involved in church and community.